 The CPOs of the Company are conformed by Series "B" Class "I" Shares of Axtel's capital stock.
 They represent 7 Shares of the aforementioned Series and are listed on the BMV.
-Controladora Axtel, a society controlled by ALFA, owns approximately 53.9% of the shares representing Axtel's capital stock, this derived from the Spin-off, a society that is managing the corresponding authorizations for the registration of its shares in the RNV and to be listed on the Stock Exchange.
+Controladora Axtel owns approximately 53.9% of the shares representing Axtel's capital stock, this derived from the Spin-off.